tc39/notes/meetings/2016-05/may-24.md

 CM: I would be completely opposed to that

-MS: I would be opposed to that. (inferred)
+MLS: I would be opposed to that. (inferred)

 DH: We know we would need some changes to fix the cross-realm issue and arguments issue.
 Either eliminate it, or make fixes to make it implementable in the real implementations.